 Who is the Portability Services Network (PSN)?

 To most people, the Portability Services Network (PSN) is not a household name.
-But chances are that you’ve heard of Alight Solutions, Empower, Fidelity Investments, TIAA or The Vanguard Group.
-From October 2022 to April 2023, these companies, along with Retirement Clearinghouse (RCH), launched the PSN, serving retirement plans with 71 million workers across more than 143,000 employer-sponsored retirement plans.
+But chances are that you’ve heard of Alight Solutions, Empower, Fidelity Investments, Principal, TIAA or The Vanguard Group.
+From October 2022 to June 2023, these companies, along with Retirement Clearinghouse (RCH), launched the PSN, serving retirement plans with 71 million workers across more than 143,000 employer-sponsored retirement plans.